Checks if all elements in an array match a condition. Returns true if every element satisfies the block or is truthy.

 - Array#map

-Transform array elements with map and collect methods in Ruby.
-Returns a new array with the results of running the block once for each element.
+Transform array elements with map and collect methods in Ruby, returning a new array with each block result so you can reshape data in a clear, predictable way.

 - Array#max